-Note that you must include a space (ASCII 32) before and after an "open" or "close" parenthesis; otherwise, the parenthesis will be erroneously considered as part of the regular expression.
+Note: You must include a space before and after an "open" or "close" parenthesis.
+Otherwise, the parenthesis will be erroneously considered as part of the regular expression.

 • To detect a redirection response where "login.aspx" appears anywhere in the redirection Location header, use the following regular expression: